jdeitmerg/A7105-uart/README.md

 are the top priority.

 ## Status
-No software running, not even the hardware is built.
+The soft UART works, kind of.

 ## Attributions
-For the soft UART, [**avr-softuart** by Brian Lalor ](https://github.com/blalor/avr-softuart) will be used.
+For the soft UART, [**avr-softuart** by Brian Lalor ](https://github.com/blalor/avr-softuart) is used.
 It is based on the **Timer-based AVR Software-UART** by Martin Thomas, which in turn is based on the **generic software uart** by Colin Gittins.